 Drivers typically see an increase in car insurance rates starting at age 65, according to CarInsurance.com data.
 The Centers for Disease Control and Prevention reports that older drivers have higher fatal crash rates than those aged 35 to 54.

-Even though rates may rise, seniors can still find good car insurance deals.
-Our guide will help find the most affordable rates for senior drivers in Rhode Island and suggest other ways to save on your auto insurance premiums.
+But that doesn’t mean seniors can’t find good deals on car insurance.
+Our guide will help you find the cheapest rates for seniors in Rhode Island and learn other ways to save on auto insurance premiums.

 Cheapest car insurance companies for seniors in Rhode Island